bosim/FedoraPrime/README.md

 Features
 --------

-The package provides two scripts, one for setting up the config files and one for doing the actual switching.
-Since GDM relies on Wayland on Fedora 22, the switching is painless, just run:
+The package provide just one script, fedora-prime-select that will select either NVIDIA or Intel GPU, just run:

-    fedora-prime-select nvidia|intel
+    # fedora-prime-select nvidia|intel

 and logout/login, voila you are using the requested driver.